rdennis125-personal/practx-io/docs/github-without-devcenter.md

 The Static Web App does not rely on Dev Center.
 The workflow at `.github/workflows/azure-static-web-apps.yml` builds the frontend and API and uploads them when you push to `main` as long as the `AZURE_STATIC_WEB_APPS_API_TOKEN_MANGO_HILL_0CB59961E` secret is present.【F:.github/workflows/azure-static-web-apps.yml†L1-L40】

-1. In the Azure portal, open the Static Web App you created manually (or via the CLI bootstrap script in `practx-swa/README.md`).
+1. In the Azure portal, open the Static Web App you created manually (or via the CLI bootstrap script in `apps/marketing-swa/README.md`).
 Generate a deployment token and store it as the `AZURE_STATIC_WEB_APPS_API_TOKEN_MANGO_HILL_0CB59961E` repository secret.
 2. Commit changes to `main` to publish.
 Pull requests continue to generate preview environments without additional configuration.【F:.github/workflows/azure-static-web-apps.yml†L9-L40】

 If you prefer to deploy the Static Web App from your local machine instead of GitHub Actions, run the bootstrap script documented in the SWA README to create/update the resource and then push local builds with `az staticwebapp upload`.
-The script already targets the `frontend` and `api` folders in this repository.【F:practx-swa/README.md†L42-L84】
+The script already targets the `frontend` folder in this repository.【F:apps/marketing-swa/README.md†L42-L84】

 ## What about Dev Center assets?

 - Leave the `devcenter-catalog-sync` workflow disabled (or remove its secrets) while you operate in GitHub-only mode.
 Nothing else in the repo requires those credentials.【F:.github/workflows/devcenter-catalog-sync.yml†L1-L49】
 - You can resume Dev Center later by re-enabling the secrets and syncing the catalog.
 The infrastructure templates and environment definitions remain valid, so no migration work is required.
-- Azure DevOps pipelines remain available if you decide to manage deployments there instead of GitHub; they do not conflict with the GitHub-only flow.【F:pipelines/practx-infra-azure-pipelines.yml†L1-L80】【F:pipelines/practx-swa-azure-pipelines.yml†L1-L46】
+- Azure DevOps pipelines remain available if you decide to manage deployments there instead of GitHub; they do not conflict with the GitHub-only flow.【F:pipelines/practx-infra-azure-pipelines.yml†L1-L80】【F:pipelines/marketing-swa-azure-pipelines.yml†L1-L46】

 With these steps you can keep the repository on GitHub, deploy infrastructure with a straightforward CLI invocation, and continue publishing the Static Web App without involving Azure Dev Center.
 =======